Difference between fluoxetine and duloxetine

 • Fluoxetine may interact with warfarin, leading to changes in blood clotting times and increasing the risk of bleeding.

-See also Lexapro vs duloxetine
+See also Tramadol and duloxetine side effects

 Duloxetine Interactions: